nicolas-iskandar/Password-Generator/README.md

 2. Unzip the downloaded package if needed
 3. Open Firefox and navigate to about:debugging
 4. Click the This Firefox option, click the Load Temporary Add-on button
-5. Select any file in your extension's directory
+5. Select any file in the extension's directory

 The Password Generator extension is now ready to be used.